Snowflake Cortex Agents

 API_INTEGRATION = datahub_mcp_api_integration;

-Open Snowflake Intelligence and select your agent.
-Click Connect next to the DataHub connector — Snowflake walks each user through the DataHub OAuth flow once, then reuses the credential on subsequent calls.
+Open Snowflake CoWork and select your agent.
+Open the sources panel, select Connectors, then select Connect next to DataHub.
+Snowflake walks each user through the DataHub OAuth flow once, then reuses the credential on subsequent calls.

 Troubleshooting